whamcloud/lemur/man/lhsm-plugin-posix.1.md

      `root`
      :     The base directory of the archive.
 Must be accessible on the mover node.

+     `compression`
+     :     If set to "on", all data will be compressed when written to the backend.
+Compressed data objects will be automatically uncompressed during restore even if this option has been subsequently disabled.

      `checksums`
      :    By default, data checksums are created when a file is archived and validated on restore.
           These options can be used to disable checksums entirely or just disable restore validation (useful